Skip to content

 Styles: Scandinavian, Industrial, and Wabi-Sabi

 The solid oak tabletop is neutral enough to fit any interior — but the base sets the tone.
-The three most popular styles:
+The three popular styles:

 Scandinavian

-Solid oak slanted legs, natural or white oiled top, light shades.
+Solid oak slanted legs, natural or white oiled top, light tones.
 This is the classic Scandinavian combination: warm, timeless, organic.
 The slanted legs give the table a light and playful feel.
 Combines perfectly with Eames chairs, light leather upholstery, or linen chairs.
 If you Google "Scandinavian interior," you will almost always see a solid oak table with slanted legs.

 Industrial